Black Elk Peak: Hiking

-The summit can be reached from Sylvan Lake, Camp Remington, Highway 244, Palmer Creek Rd., Mount Rushmore, or Horse Thief Lake.
+The summit can be reached from multiple routes in the Black Elk Wilderness area, beginning at Sylvan Lake, Camp Remington, Highway 244, Palmer Creek Rd., Mount Rushmore, or Horse Thief Lake.
 From the trailhead at Sylvan Lake in Custer State Park, to the summit and back is about 7 mi.
 This is the shortest, least strenuous, and most popular route.
 No permit is required for use of the trail.
-However, A South Dakota State Parks pass is required to access the Sylvan Lake trailhead.
+However, A South Dakota State Parks pass is required to access the Sylvan Lake trailhead which is located in Custer State Park.

 An old stone tower, once used as a fire lookout tower, is located at the summit.
 The ashes of Valentine McGillycuddy were interred near the base of the tower and a plaque reads, "Valentine McGillycuddy, Wasicu Wakan."
 Wasicu Wakan is Lakota for "Holy White Man."